School of Medicine Refund Policy

 Please note that course fees may not be refunded or prorated under certain circumstances such as after the start of the semester.

-The date of withdrawal for purposes of calculating the refund is the date on which the student makes formal application for withdrawal to the Registrar's Office, or, in the case of medical leaves of absence, the date the associate dean of student affairs approves the leave of absence.
+The date of withdrawal for purposes of calculating the refund is the date on which the student makes formal application for withdrawal to the Registrar's Office, or, in the case of medical leaves of absence, the date the executive director of health and wellness approves the leave of absence.
 The refund schedule listed above is applied regardless of the reason for withdrawal, including medical reasons.

 Refund Policy for Termination of Residency in University Housing